ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 1. Added Haarlep.
 2. Added the House of Hope's flaming boars.
 3. Added the House of Hope's imps as a sort of...
 Grym mephits 2.0 >;)
+4. Removed fireworks box throwing from enemies in the Grove Fight.
+I didn't realize this did 8d6 damage!

 Hard config changes: